netlas-io/netlas-scripts/README.md

 **Output:**

 A sequence of email addresses in the console can be redirected to a file using output redirection (> or >>).
+***
+### Netlas documents by domain

+This script will allow you to quickly collect all documents which store in responses associated with specific domain.
+This can help both during OSINT investigations and during pen tests to collect targets for social engineering.

+**Usage:**

+`python3 netlas_docs_by_domain.py domain_name`

+**Additional arguments:**

+`-k/--key` - Your API key.
+The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy").

+`-e/--print-errors` - Displaying errors during the parsing process is disabled by default.

+**Output:**

+Links to documents in the console, can be redirected to a file using output redirection (> or >>).

 ## Follow us